 Don Boileau is a retired professor of communication at George Mason University.
 He earned his M.A. and Ph.D. at the University of Oregon.
 He served as a Peace Corps volunteer in Korea in 1968-69.
-A former department chair of Communication for 13 years, he also serves as Parliamentarian for such groups as the U.S. Association for the United Nations, the Association of Teacher Educators, and the international Kappa Delta Pi.
+A former department chair of Communication for 13 years, he has served as Parliamentarian for such groups as the U.S. Association for the United Nations, the Association of Teacher Educators, and the international Kappa Delta Pi.

 - Why College?

 - Themes in Martin Luther King, Jr.’s Sermons

 - Martin Luther King’s “I Have a Dream” Speech

 - How to Run an Effective Meeting